wireless-broadband-alliance/wba-openroaming-portal/README.md

 ### 👾 Turnstile Integration

-These last two are used to configure the Turnstile integration with the portal, to check and validate actual users.
+These two are used to configure the Turnstile integration with the portal, to check and validate actual users.

 - `TURNSTILE_KEY`: Stores the public key for Cloudflare Turnstile integration.
 - `TURNSTILE_SECRET`: Holds the secret key for Cloudflare Turnstile integration.